 The Chinese know the Belt of Orion as the Weighing Beam.
 The three stars are part of as asterism known as Three Stars (參宿), formed by the Belt stars and other bright Orion stars: Betelgeuse, Rigel, Bellatrix and Saiph.
 Alnitak’s Chinese name is the First Star of Three Stars (參宿一), in reference to the asterism.

-The stars of Orion’s Belt were part of ancient Egyptian culture as well.
+In antiquity, the stars of Orion’s Belt were part of ancient Egyptian culture as well.
 Orion and Sirius were associated with Osiris and his wife, and the gods were believed to have arrived from Orion’s Belt and Sirius to start the human race.
-According to the popular (but contested) Orion correlation theory, the pyramids at Giza were arranged to represent Orion’s Belt and the air shafts were built to project the pharaoh’s soul toward Orion.
+According to the popular (but contested) Orion correlation theory, the pyramids at Giza were arranged to represent Orion’s Belt, and the air shafts were built to project the pharaoh’s soul toward Orion.

 Orion’s Belt is best seen in mid-December, when it is at its highest in the sky, and in January at 9 pm.